eliottrobson/Notify.js/README.md

 `Notify.animation = 1000;` will set all future notifications to have an animation of 1 second (this should match the SCSS variable).

-`Notify.container = document.getElementById("other-notify-container")` will set the container for all future notifications.
+`Notify.container = document.getElementById("other-notify-container");` will set the container for all future notifications.

 #### Default Options